rghadlock/EENG350-SEEDLAB/Demo2/README.txt

-ArduinoCode:
-The files in these setion are the C++ files that can be implemented on Arduino to perform various control actions.

-Full_Control.ino    -     Contains various functions that can be called for the robot to perform various actions like driving, rotating, et cetera.
+Demo2: This part of the repository contains all the code relating to Demo 2.

-NewEncoders.ino     -     Contains the implmentation of ISRs that can be used to track the encoder positions and speeds.
+ArduinoCode                         -   Contains all the code used on the Arduino for the control/localization subsystems.
-OuterLooppExp.ino   -     Contains the basic control systems.
-Used for experimentation.
+Pi_StateMachine_DetectionScheme     -   Contains the robot finite state machine, marker detection, and system integration.